Table of contents

 Creating an Account

-Creating a Coinbase/Coinbase Pro account is a relatively straightforward process.
-You send your personal information, email, phone number, and ID photo; then, you have to wait for your account to be verified.
+Another important thing to note in our Coinbase vs Coinbase Pro comparison is the process of creating an account, which is relatively straightforward.
+You have to send your personal information, email, phone number, and ID photo; then, you have to wait for your account to be verified, and that’s all.

 Coinbase’s limits vary based on your account verification level: